gu-eresearch/VIVO/README.md

 All VIVO/Vitro source code can be found on GitHub: https://github.com/vivo-project.

 ### User Documentation
+The only functional change to the user experience of VIVO based on Griffiths modifications, is a different theme (display layout) including a enhanced faceted search interface.
+Otherwise, the experience of using and administering VIVO with Griffith's modifications are similar to that of a vanilla VIVO instance.

-Please refer to all existing documentation created for VIVO and contained on the VIVO wiki: https://wiki.duraspace.org/display/VIVO/VIVO+Main+Page
+Therefore, for detailed documentation, please refer to all existing documentation created for VIVO and contained on the VIVO wiki: https://wiki.duraspace.org/display/VIVO/VIVO+Main+Page

 Site Administrator Guide: https://wiki.duraspace.org/display/VIVO/Site+Administrator+Guide
 Data Maintenance Issues: https://wiki.duraspace.org/display/VIVO/Data+Maintenance